Germany's .de: 117.7 Million Hostnames, One Cooperative, and How a Non-Profit Built the World's Largest Country-Code TLD

 No other country comes close.
-Japan's .jp holds 42.4 million.
-The United Kingdom's .uk holds 36.2 million.
-Brazil's .br holds 33.7 million.
-China's .cn — a country with 17 times Germany's population — holds 22.4 million.
-Germany, a nation of 84 million people, operates the largest country-code TLD on Earth by a margin of 65%.
+Japan's .jp holds 73.4 million observed hostnames.
+China's .cn — a country with seventeen times Germany's population — holds 52.2 million.
+Brazil's .br holds 50.3 million, the United Kingdom's .uk 43.8 million, and France's .fr 43.1 million.
+Germany, a nation of roughly 84.5 million people, operates the largest country-code TLD on Earth, and by observed hostnames it sits ahead of every legacy gTLD except .com and .net.

 What makes .de remarkable is not just its size but how it got there.
 The .com registry is a government-granted monopoly operated by a for-profit corporation charging $10.26 per domain with a 68% operating margin.
 The .de registry is a non-profit cooperative — DENIC eG, headquartered in Frankfurt am Main — charging EUR 2.20 per domain, employing roughly 100 people, and governed by its own members.
 No shareholders.
 No price escalation clauses.
-No $20 million payments to ICANN.
+No multi-million-dollar payments to ICANN.

 The Data